patricksavalle/devops-project-template/content/optimization-method.md

 ## Best Practices

-- Build for observability (logging, tracing, monitoring) and testing in production
+- Build for observability (logging, tracing, monitoring) and testing in production (fault injection, user rings)
 - Explicitly define optimality, make deviations objective
 - optimize only what can be measured or monitored
 - continuously monitor and backlog sub-optimality